 When and where does the club meet?

-The book club meets on the first Tuesday of each month at the UCL School of Management in Canary Wharf.
+The book club meets every three months at the UCL School of Management in Canary Wharf.

 Who should attend?